erikpaasonen/msm/README.md

 Error: permission denied: server "my-server" is owned by user "alice"
 ```

-See [PERMISSIONS.markdown](PERMISSIONS.markdown) for the full guide including multi-user setup.
+See [PERMISSIONS.md](PERMISSIONS.md) for the full guide including multi-user setup.

 ## Common Commands